suffolklibraries/lgc/content/collections/events/easter-crafts-ipswich.md

       -
         type: text
         text: 'Advance booking is required for this event and children must be accompanied by a responsible adult at all times.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are also dates available on the 12th, 13th and the 14th of April.'
-  -
     type: heading
     attrs: